X (2022 film): Plot

-Maxine retrieves the keys to Howard's truck and attempts to shoot Pearl but the pistol is not loaded.
-Pearl then tries to shoot Maxine with Howard's shotgun; she dodges the bullet, and the blast sends Pearl out the front door onto the porch, breaking her hip.
-As Pearl lies in pain, she begs Maxine for help.
-As Maxine gets into Howard's truck, Pearl starts to berate and insult her.
-Maxine then reverses the truck and runs over Pearl, crushing her head before driving away.

-The following morning, the police arrive at the house and find the bodies.
-It is revealed on Pearl and Howard's television set that Maxine is the daughter of a fanatical Christian preacher whose speeches frequently played throughout the film.
-The police discover RJ's camera and speculate about what it contains, with the sheriff deducing it contains footage of "one goddamn fucked up horror picture."
+Maxine retrieves the keys to Howard's truck and attempts to shoot Pearl, but finds the pistol is empty.
+Pearl shoots at Maxine with Howard's gun, but she dodges it and the recoil knocks Pearl back onto the porch, breaking her hip.
+As Maxine gets into Howard's truck, Pearl berates and insults her.
+Maxine reverses the truck, crushing Pearl's head before driving away.
+It is revealed that Maxine is the daughter of a televangelist frequently heard throughout the film.
+The police discover RJ's camera, with the sheriff speculating that it contains footage of "one goddamn fucked-up horror picture."